-Where is it possible to brunch in style, enjoy magnificent blue ocean views and keep the kids happy?
+Where is it possible to brunch in style, enjoy magnificent azure waterfront views and keep the kids happy?

 The Abu Dhabi brunching scene is far from exclusively reserved for foodies and swinging singles.
 Families are increasingly a welcome part of this Friday phenomena in the UAE – in fact many restaurants are going out of their way to create an environment the whole family can enjoy.

-Once the kids had done their best demolishing the desert buffet, the over 3’s can then enjoy the free kids club located pool side.
-Not just a “dump and leave” day care, the staff get actively involved in games and activities with the kids as well as the usual face painting that Abu Dhabi kids come to expect!
+Once the kids had done their best demolishing the dessert buffet, the over 3’s can then enjoy the free kids club located poolside.
+Not just a “dump and leave” daycare, the staff get actively involved in games and activities with the kids as well as the usual face painting that Abu Dhabi kids come to expect!
 We came home with several festive creations from our Miss 5.
 (Update: as of 2018 the kids club for Brunch patrons has moved to the Ballroom, we cannot advise if this is fully supervised with the same activities)

 If you ever feel you’re not welcome with kids at brunch, then Safina in comparison honestly rolls out the welcome mat – in fact, I don’t think there was a table around us without at least one child.
 This by no means detracts from the luxury and ambience of the setting (probably because, like ours, most ended the afternoon either peacefully napping in their strollers or went to the kids club!).

 Which brings me on to the cocktail menu, quite an extensive selection for a brunch where sometimes only beer & wine is on offer.
-We were particularly fond of the house specialty vodka based mixers served in jars with a variety of flavours – a little odd at first but I can assure there is no more perfectly relaxing way to spend the afternoon than sipping your Stoli mixer with a cheese plate, admiring the view and knowing your kids are entertained.
+We were particularly fond of the house speciality vodka-based mixers served in jars with a variety of flavours.
+A little odd at first but I can assure there is no more perfectly relaxing way to spend the afternoon than sipping your Stoli mixer with a cheese plate, admiring the view and knowing your kids are entertained.

-Friday Brunch at Safina really did feel like an escape from the normal brunching circuit with an ambience like no other, we would highly recommend this as a family-friendly option in Abu Dhabi with a touch of class.
+Friday Brunch at Safina really did feel like an escape from the normal hotel brunching circuit with an ambience like no other.
+We would highly recommend this as a family-friendly option in Abu Dhabi with a touch of class.

 Pricing for Safina Friday Brunch